all

 Day 5 PELJEŠAC (Lovište) - SĆEDRO 15NM

 Šćedro is a small island south of the island of Hvar.
-Protected as a nature park, it retains its untouched beauty, with many hidden coves, providing an intimate experience for every visitor.
+Protected as a nature park, it retains its untouched beauty, with many hidden coves that offer an intimate experience for every visitor.
 Thanks to the indented coast, the island is generously adorned with numerous bays.

 There used to be two settlements on it, Mostir and Nastane.
 In addition to the remains of a Roman villa and looted ships in the seabed, in the bay of Mostir, there are the ruins of a Dominican monastery,

-There are only a few houses on the island, inhabited only in summer. Šćedro offers pleasure in peace, with a quiet and clean sea, and delicious, fresh fish in local restaurants.
+There are only a few houses on the island, inhabited only in summer. Šćedro offers peace and pleasure, with a quiet, clean sea and delicious, fresh fish in local restaurants.

 Day 6 ŠĆEDRO - PAKLENI ISLANDS 14NM